 Guerrilla gardening is a peaceful rebellion that’s spreading like wildflowers.
 It’s a form of direct action that involves transforming bare, desolate scraps of urban land with bright bursts of plant life – without seeking permission from authorities.
 Here's the ultimate definition and breakdown:

 Guerrilla gardening is growing plants in public places – with purpose, without permission.

 Guerrilla gardening is all about growing: adding plant life to urban habitats, not removing it.
-So, scattering wildflower seeds on a road verge, planting bulbs in a street tree bed, and building an allotment on a vacant lot are all great gardening gardening ideas, whereas unnecessary “weeding”, crop sabotage, and plant theft don’t cut the mustard.
+So, scattering wildflower seeds on a road verge, planting bulbs in a street tree bed, and building an allotment on a vacant lot are all fantastic guerrilla gardening ideas, whereas unnecessary “weeding”, crop sabotage, and plant theft don’t cut the mustard.

 With grey streets as our canvas, guerrilla gardeners paint the town green.
 Guerrilla gardening reclaims public space for public good, transforming sad, shabby patches of public space into colourful little oases in ways that can benefit everyone in the area (local wildlife included).
 There are sure to be plenty of great places to guerrilla garden near you.